equinor/everest-tutorials/docs/source/well_order/well_order.rst

    Figure: Initial and optimal priorities

 The drilling order is defined by set of priority values.
-We can compare these values for the initial guess an optimal solution, see :ref:`figure_controls_wo`.
+We can compare these values for the initial guess and optimal solution, see :ref:`figure_controls_wo`.
 Most notably, the priority value of the producer A4 and injector A5 increased placing them in front of producers A2 and A3.
 In addition, the priority values of injector A6 decreased, reinforcing its place at the end of the drilling sequnce, see :ref:`table_controls_wo`.

 .. _table_controls_wo:
 .. csv-table:: Table: Initial and optimal drilling order